elastic/ecs/rfcs/text/0027-faas-fields.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

+### `faas.coldstart`
+Will be used in the APM UI to mark function invocations that resultet from a coldstart.
+This is a useful information for the end users to differentiate coldstart behaviour from warmstart function invocations.

+### `faas.execution` & `faas.trigger.request_id`
+These IDs will be used to correlate APM data (traces / transactions), logs and metrics of the faas function (e.g. from CloudWatch) as well as logs and metrics from the corresponding trigger for individual invocations.

+### `faas.trigger.type`
+Indicates the type of the function trigger.
+Allows to group different function types.

+### `source.service.*` & `source.cloud.*`
+Provides meta information on the source service that triggered the faas function.
+End users can use this information to better understand the context, dependencies and causalities when analyzing and troubleshooting faas-related observability scenarios.
+For example, this information could provide insights on analysis questions like this: "Do function invocations that are triggered from cloud region us-east-1 behave similar to invocations from region eu-west-1?", etc.

 ## Source data

 <!--
 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->
+Faas functions provide meta-information in their execution environment.
+APM agents use instrumentation techniques to read this information.
+For instance, AWS Lambda provides an `event` and a `context` object with each function invocation: https://docs.aws.amazon.com/lambda/latest/dg/python-context.html

 <!--
 Stage 2: Included a real world example source document.
 Ideally this example comes from the source(s) identified in stage 1.
 If not, it should replace them.
 The goal here is to validate the utility of these field changes in the context of a real world example.
 Format with the source name as a ### header and the example document in a GitHub code block with json formatting, or if on the larger side, add them to the corresponding RFC folder.